purdue-arc/calendar_bot/README.md

 `send_updates.py` is currently written to obtain daily events, so the command should be scheduled to run daily.

-This application relies on two environment variables:
+This application relies on four environment variables:
 - `GOOGLE_SERVICE_ACCOUNT_JSON`: json string given by Google API service account
 - `CALENDAR_ID`: ID for respective Google Calendar
 - `DISCORD_TOKEN`: bot token given by Discord
+- `REDIS_URL`: URL for Redis file store (provided by Redis Heroku application)

 ## Usage